Text Readability ScoreText Readability Score API

 https://api.apiverve.com/v1/readabilityscore

-Here are examples of how to call the Text Readability Score API in different programming languages:
+How to call the Text Readability Score API in different programming languages.

 cURL Request